cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

+## Troubleshooting

+can fail at validation (sync) or, watch status and can go to failed

+validation gap:
+if you allow, e.g. google.com, validator allows it, but it won't get `www.google.com` so it's not the rule you want

 ## Appendix: Egress Rule Syntax

-name: a descriptive partial identifier for an egress rule.
+*name*: a descriptive partial identifier for an egress rule.
 The name, cluster id pair uniquely identify a rule.
 The name should also serve as documentation for the rule's purpose.

-type: can be either CIDR or FQDN.
+*type*: can be either CIDR or FQDN.
 This field is not strictly required as we can rely on regex matching on the host field to determine rule type.
 Serves to facilitate filtering on the front end and code structure in the backend.

-crl_managed: a boolean value specifying if the egress rule is managed by CC operators or customers.
+*crl_managed*: a boolean value specifying if the egress rule is managed by CC operators or customers.
 Immutable after creation.

-host: the destination that is allowed for outgoing connections.
+*host*: the destination that is allowed for outgoing connections.
 Can be either a CIDR range or a fully qualified domain name.

-ports: the ports allowed for outgoing connections to a specific host.
+*ports*: the ports allowed for outgoing connections to a specific host.

-paths: the URL paths allowed for outgoing connections to a specific host, port pair.
+*paths*: the URL paths allowed for outgoing connections to a specific host, port pair.

-description: a longer description meant to detail the purpose of the egress rule.
+*description*: a longer description meant to detail the purpose of the egress rule.

+*state*: desribes the state of the egress rule.
+Valid states include PENDING_CREATION, CREATION_FAILED, ACTIVE, PENDING_UPDATE, UPDATE_FAILED, PENDING_DELETION, DELETION_FAILED, INCONSISTENT.

+Note: if a rule fails to be updated, the rule state will be set to `DELETION_FAILED`.
+It is unknown whether a rule in this state is not enforced, partially enforced, or fully enforced.
+For example, it could be that the rule is enforced in one cluster region but not another.
+Deletion failures are always due to internal errors and result in a notification to engineers.
 Below is an example of a list of egress rules in json format (UUID fields are ignored).

 {% include_cached copy-clipboard.html %}